VaradBelwalkar/tmux/README.md

-# tmux
+## tmux
-Configuration file for tmux user sessions
-To copy content, just do control + b  then [ then using arrow keys get to the content and enter SPACE to start selecting, then once done, press ENTER
+### Copying Content:

+- To initiate copying, use Ctrl + B as the starting command.
+- Navigate to the content by pressing [ and utilize arrow keys for precise selection.
+- Press SPACE to begin selecting the desired text.
+- Upon completion, press ENTER to confirm the selection.

+### Alternative Method:

+- Scroll through the content using the mouse.
+- Select the text by holding down the mouse click.
-Alternatively, simply scroll using mouse and select the text and once you remove your finger from mouse click you will return to original last prompt where you left,

-with the text copied.
+- Release the mouse click to return to the original prompt with the text now copied.
+- Pasting Content:

+- For pasting, press Ctrl + B to activate the tmux command.
-Then to paste the content, just press CTRL + B then press ] to paste the copied test
+- Press ] to paste the previously copied text.

 This is the tmux buffer which you are using, to copy this content to your system's clipboard, just enter following command while in tmux session:
 ```